sayam1454/Permutation_Symmetric_Open_Quantum_Systems/README.md

 <br>
 To overcome this challenge, one can invoke a particular symmetry called the permutation symmetry.
 This assumption brings down the scaling from exponential to polynomial (eg: For qubits: O(N^3) and in some special case O(N^2)).
 <br>
-Not only it is mathematically helpful, this kind of formalism can be used to describe various experimental setups that are of major interests.(eg: all to all coupled systems)
+Not only is this mathematically helpful, this kind of formalism can be used to describe various experimental setups that are of major interests.(eg: all to all coupled systems)

 <section>
   <h1>Permutation-symmetric dissipative processes</h1>